ChainSafe/forest-iac/forest-node/README.md

 - Expected Total Disk Size: > 500 GB
 - Docker-image based VM
 - SSH Key should be created locally using `ssh keygen` then added into digitalocean console where the fingerprint can be generated and added as a variable while creation the droplet.

-N/B: It's worth noting that the naming conventions can be changed to suit your deployment needs especially the names for the resource blocks.
-In this case; `forest-volume`, `new-key-name`, `spaces-name`, `forest-volume`, `forest`, `forest-firewalls-test`, and `hosts`.
+- Create a slack app needed for the setup by following the instructions [here](https://api.slack.com/apps?new_app=1).

-To test this implementation, access the server with appropriate `ssh` details in this manner `ssh -i ~/.ssh/id_rsa chainsafe@ip_address`.
-However, if you intend to use another `user` other than `chainsafe`, then this can be switched in the Ansible main playbook.
-Avoid running Forest as `root`.
+Also, be aware that after ansible has configured all services, the servers will only be accessible via the `chainsafe` user which can be changed in `ansible.cfg` file if required.
+To test this implementation, access the server with appropriate `ssh` details in this format `ssh -i ~/.ssh/id_rsa chainsafe@ip_address`.

 In order to implement the infrastructure, run the following:
 - Set-up s3cmd 2.x with DigitalOcean Spaces; you can check [here](https://docs.digitalocean.com/products/spaces/reference/s3cmd/) for more details.
 This will require `ACCESS_TOKEN` and `SECRET_KEY`; it can be auto-generated from the DigitalOcean console through the Applications & API section.